Kara (South Korean group): 2009: Rise in popularity in South Korea, Honey and Revolution

 Their single "Wanna" was released on July 28, 2009, and immediately charted on various digital music charts.
 The music video was released on July 29, with the full album, Revolution, available online on July 30.
-Comeback activities commenced on July 31, beginning with KBS's Music Bank; the group performed both "Wanna" and "Mister".
-"Mister" proved to be popular with netizens due to the "butt dance" that is featured prominently in the choreography. 카라 '엉덩이춤' 눈길 확~ 대박 조짐 (Kara's "Butt Dance" is Eye-grabbing; Huge Hit).
+Comeback activities commenced on July 31, beginning with Music Bank; the group performed both "Wanna" and "Mister".
+"Mister" proved to be popular with netizens due to the "butt dance" featured prominently in the choreography. 카라 '엉덩이춤' 눈길 확~ 대박 조짐 (Kara's "Butt Dance" is Eye-grabbing; Huge Hit).
 Joins.com/Newsen.
 August 5, 2009.
 Retrieved August 4, 2009.
 Due to the popularity of "Mister", Kara's overall popularity increased, evidenced by an influx of advertisement requests by various companies; in total, they had more advertisements in October 2009 than they had had the previous two years.

 "Wanna" also became a number one single for the group and won the Mutizen award on August 30, 2009, from Inkigayo.

 During promotions for Revolution, the group also performed internationally, including at Bangkok's Parc Paragon.

-On November 25, 2009, M.Net premiered the reality show called Kara Bakery, which followed the group as they attempted to plan, open, and advertise their own bakery.
+On November 25, 2009, Mnet premiered the reality show Kara Bakery, which followed the group as they attempted to plan, open, and advertise their own bakery.
 The show had 8 episodes and ran until early 2010.
 All proceeds from the bakery was donated to charity.

-On December 14, 2009, it was reported that the group held a fan-meeting for their Japanese fans earlier that year in February marking the group's first promotional tour in Japan.
-Over 3,000 fans were reportedly registered, exceeding the capacity of the venue which resulted in a second showcase.
+The group held a fan-meeting for their Japanese fans in February, marking the group's first promotional tour in Japan.
+Over 3,000 fans reportedly registered to attend, exceeding the capacity of the venue and resulting in a second showcase.